andrejonasson/andrejonasson.github.io/about.md

 permalink: /about/
 ---

-André Jonasson is a Machine Learning Specialist in the 10X Team of Ocado Technology.
+André Jonasson is a Machine Learning Specialist in the 10X Team of Ocado Technology where he works on machine learning and reinforcement learning.